 18-Karat Gold: The Standard in Fine Jewelry

 18-karat gold, containing 75% gold, is a favorite in fine jewelry.
-It offers a perfect blend of strength and purity, making it ideal for a wide range of jewelry, including engagement rings and delicate necklaces.
+It offers a perfect blend of strength and purity, making it ideal for a wide range of jewelry, including gold engagement rings and delicate necklaces.
 Its color is slightly less saturated than 22-karat gold but still distinctly yellow, appealing to those who love the true essence of gold without the compromises of higher karats.

 14-Karat Gold: Durability Meets Beauty